cristianradulescu/cristianradulescu.github.io/_posts/2013-02-03-add-pdf-export-functionality-in-sonataadminbundle.markdown

     }
   }
 {% endhighlight %}

-<h2>Enable the PDF export link on list page</h2>
+### Enable the PDF export link on list page
-<p>In order to add the PDF export option the "getExportFormats" method needs to be overridden in the ColorAdmin class:</p>
+In order to add the PDF export option the "getExportFormats" method needs to be overridden in the ColorAdmin class:

 {% highlight php %}
 public function getExportFormats()
 {
   return array_merge(parent::getExportFormats(), array('pdf'));
 }
 {% endhighlight%}

-<p>The "pdf" options should now be displayed on the list page next to the default ones.</p>
+The "pdf" options should now be displayed on the list page next to the default ones.

-<h2>Create custom service to handle PDF export</h2>
+### Create custom service to handle PDF export
-<p>First the default export service (identified by "sonata.admin.exporter") needs to be overriden.
+First the default export service (identified by "sonata.admin.exporter") needs to be overriden.
 Register the service in src/Acme/DemoBundle/Resources/config/services.xml and make it aware of the knpSnappyPdf.
-Also the template engine will be necessary.</p>
+Also the template engine will be necessary.

 {% highlight xml %}
 <service id="sonata.admin.exporter" class="Acme\DemoBundle\Export\Exporter">
   <call method="setKnpSnappyPdf">